Mike Walton: Boston Bruins

 Walton was traded by Toronto to the defending Stanley Cup Champion Boston Bruins as part of a three-way deal which also involved the Philadelphia Flyers on January 31, 1971.
 The Maple Leafs received Bernie Parent and a second-round pick in the 1971 NHL Amateur Draft (Rick Kehoe) from the Flyers who got Bruce Gamble and a first-round selection (Pierre Plante) in the same draft from the Leafs and Rick MacLeish and Danny Schock from the Bruins.

 Walton blended in well with the Bruins' prolific scorers led by Phil Esposito and Bobby Orr, his business partner at the time with the Orr-Walton Sports Camp in Orillia, Ontario.
 He became a part of his second Championship when the Bruins defeated the New York Rangers in the 1972 Finals.

-He was injured in a bizarre accident in the middle of the 1972–73 season when he tripped and fell through a plate glass door at a St. Louis hotel.
-Despite needing over 200 stitches and a complete blood transfusion after losing five pints of blood, he made a complete recovery.
+He was injured in a bizarre accident in the middle of the 1972–73 season on January 3, 1973 when he tripped and fell through a plate glass door at a St. Louis hotel.
+Despite needing over 100 stitches, he made a complete recovery and returned to action a month later.